datamapper/datamapper.github.com/contribute.markdown

 Code Style Guidelines
 ---------------------

-When contributing any code to DataMapper, please follow these guidelines.
+When contributing any code to DataMapper, please follow these guidelines:

-1. Code should match the [style guide](http://github.com/dkubb/styleguide).
+1. Code should match the [style guide](http://github.com/dkubb/styleguide)
 2. Specs are required
 3. Documentation is required (use the [YARD documentation style](http://www.yardoc.org/more))